VladimirBalun/OLSystem/README.md

 ## About OLSystem

-OLSystem - it's cross-platform system for conducting olympiads, tests, control works and individual solutions of tasks on programming.
-It' adapted for different devices (mobiles, tablets, laptops and computers).
-Work with the system takes place in the web browser.
-At the moment system is supporting only C, C++, Java and Python languages, but another languages will be added soon.
-Compiler installation directories are taken from the registry (windows-version) or from the path variable (linux-version).
-Also *OLSystem* supports administrator room, in which administrator can:
+*OLSystem* - it's a cross-platform system for conducting Olympiads by programming in different programming languages.
+This software product frees the teacher from tedious and error-phone checking of the olympiad programs and summarizing the results of the participants manually.
-- change basic information about system(title, description and much more);
+At the moment, the system supports the following languages: C, C++ and Python.
+It's also planned to add support for other languages.
+The *OLSystem* is a browser  application, it works perfectly on different devices(mobile, tablet, laptop and PC).
+It's worth noting, that system supports administrator room for changing of conducting Olympiad, in which administrator can:

-- add, remove and change tasks;
+- change basic information about conducting Olympiad(title, description, creators and much more);
-- change programming language for passing olympiad or test;
+- add, remove and change tasks for participants;
-- change time for the that is given for the passage olympiad or test;
+- change programming language of Olympiad;
-- add, remove and change groups or classes for grouping participants;
+- change time for the that is given for the passage olympiad;
-- remove participants;
+- remove outdated participants;
-- observe for the results of all participants.
+- observe for the results of the all participants.

-This system consists of four main modules:
+This system is a modular application.
+It consists of the following modules:

 - [GUI - Vue.js](./GUI)
 - [Database - MySQL](./Database)